Tips and tricks for facilitating ideation sessions in Lucidspark

 Keep things on track with a timer

 Often during meetings, the time gets away from us.
-Picture this: After a slow start (which you can avoid using some of the above tips!), the ideas are finally flowing.
+Picture this: After a slow start, the ideas are finally flowing.
 But as soon as you feel like you’re getting somewhere, you run out of time.
 You can go over time, sure, but people have other meetings to get to.
-Or maybe you can pick up tomorrow?
-But then it’ll be hard to get back into the swing of things.
+And if you come back to discuss tomorrow, it’ll be hard to get the momentum going agian.

 Best avoid that situation altogether.

-The best thing you can do to keep meetings from running over is setting an agenda and sticking to it.
+The best way to prevent meetings from running over is to set an agenda and stick to it.
 Use the timer feature in Lucidspark to ensure each part of the meeting wraps up on time.
 Want to give participants five minutes to come up with ideas?
-Put it on the timer.
-This creates accountability: With a timer, everyone knows when to wrap things up.
+Set a timer to create accountability.

 Group and connect ideas with freehand drawing

-While tags are a great way to group and sort ideas in Lucidspark, sometimes we need the simplicity of sticky notes, a dry erase marker, and a whiteboard.
-Fortunately, Lucidspark has that too.
-As you record ideas on your Lucidspark board with sticky notes or other containers and shapes, you can use the freehand drawing feature to get that good ol’ whiteboard feel.
-Circle groups of related ideas, draw arrows to create connections, cross things out—if you can draw it, you can do it in Lucidspark!
+As you record ideas on your Lucidspark board with sticky notes or other containers and shapes, you can access the freehand drawing feature by selecting the pen icon in the Context panel and choosing from the pen, eraser, magic shapes, or highlighter.
+Circle groups of related ideas, draw arrows to create connections, and cross things out—if you can draw it, you can do it in Lucidspark!

 About Lucidspark